neo4jrb/neo4j-ruby-driver/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 In order to run test by running `rake spec` you may have to set your own `NEO4J_BOLT_URL` URI or it will fallback to `bolt://localhost:7687`.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).